Great-Sun-Group/credex-core/ai_context/code_summary.md

 ## src/api/Member/services/OnboardMember.ts
 ```
 export async function OnboardMemberService(
-function isNeo4jError(
     // Validation: Check defaultDenom in denominations
     // Type guard to narrow the type of error
-// Type guard to check if an error is a Neo4j error
 ```

 ## src/api/Member/memberRoutes.ts